WarrantyNowVoid/jekyll-wnv/_posts/2006-04-27-with-great-power-78197.md

 title: "With Great Power..."
 excerpt: "We get it, Lucas.
 You either die a hero or live long enough to see yourself become the villain.
 But a fucking wealthy villain, that's for sure."
 category: Comics
-tags: ["classic wnv","Star Wars","Back to the Future","Great Scott","EPISODE VII: REVENGE OF THE LUCAS"]
+tags: ["classic wnv","Star Wars","Back to the Future","Great Scawt","EPISODE VII: REVENGE OF THE LUCAS"]
 comments: true
 image:
   feature: assets/img/lol/comic17.jpg